‘Terrible’ and ‘Shameful’ Edinburgh Festival Fringe work practices revealed

 The campaign claims the findings, based on adverts placed in recent months, have highlighted how “embedded the expectation to work to the point of exhaustion has become at the festival”.

-Some promoters are said to expect staff to work for an entire month without a day off, openly advertising posts at below the rate of the national minimum wage of £9 an hour, and offers perks like free tickets instead of proper pay.
+Some promoters are said to expect staff to work for an entire month without a day off, openly of the “real living wage” in the UK of £9 an hour - as recommended to employers by the Living Wage Foundation and offers perks like free tickets instead of proper pay.

+The report, which highlights what it describes as the problems with “poverty pay” across the Fringe, states that £9 an hour “is not enough to live on, even before considering any extra costs of living in Edinburgh during the Festival.”

+It adds: “Sadly, work which pays less than the real living wage is very common at the Fringe.”

 Controversy flared earlier this year when the Fair Fringe campaign demanded C Venues be banned from the official festival programme over a financial model it claimed was “built on exploitation, underpayment and overworked staff”.